Mannuel25/Nutshell-GitHub/index.md

 - [Pro Git](https://www.pdfdrive.com/pro-git-everything-you-need-to-know-about-git-e176073017.html) -  Everything You Need to Know About Git
 - [Version Control with Git](https://www.pdfdrive.com/version-control-with-git-e18853221.html) - It gives you a good, hands-on foundation for learning how to use Git as a version control system.
 - [Learn Git in a Month of Lunches](https://www.pdfdrive.com/learn-git-in-a-month-of-lunches-e34369237.html) - Introduces you to the fundamentals of git and how to make the most of them.

+# Contributing

+Feel free to add more resources to this repo by either creating an issue or making a Pull Request.
+See our [contribution guidelines](CONTRIBUTING.md) to get started.

+## License

+This repository is under an [MIT License](https://choosealicense.com/licenses/mit/).